Adding Validations

 To perform visual validation on specific elements:

-3. If needed, you can set acceptable variations between expected and actual screenshots for visual validation.
+- If needed, you can set acceptable variations between expected and actual screenshots for visual validation.
 You can do that by using the Difference Threshold slider in the step details section.
-Learn more.
+For more information, see the Difference Threshold section.

 Visual validation works best when added for a specific element on the page.
 Using this feature to validate full page screenshots is not recommended.